sankarshanmukhopadhyay/Links/README.md

 Inside these villages, it is probable that there is a deeply-held norm that certain types of information are not to be made public.
 Privacy is a norm.

+Imagine that Carol's shares information about her primary intimate relationship with her two friends.
-Imagine that one of Carol's besties shares information about an intimate relationship outside the village of the three women.
+Next imagine that one of her friends shares this information outside the circle of three.
 This would be a breach.
 The village would be damaged, and possibly dissolve.
 All three members would be poorer, and all three would feel mixtures of betrayal, anger, and sadness - strong emotions which, like shame, would re-wire the three brains, perhaps forever.

 Note that it really does not matter whether the characters in these plays are AIs or people.
+If they were AIs, they would be a new type of AI that does not lose context over time for certain types of learning.
+Also an AI that has a reputational asset, and feels risk.

-Whether digital life or wet life, our players are constrained by the reputation economy.
+Whether digital life or organic life, our players are constrained by the reputation economy.
-Digital or wet, their ultimate needs are energy and media - resources where the network of connections is guarding the store.
+Digital or organic, their ultimate needs are energy and media - resources where the network of connections is guarding the store.

 ### Links
 * [References](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/References)